 Goldman Sachs thrives on global dealmaking frenzy to post bumper profit

-- Net earnings applicable to common shareholders rose to $5.28 billion in the quarter ended Sept.
-30

-Goldman Sachs Group Inc reported a 66% surge in third-quarter earnings that swept past expectations on Friday, as Wall Street's biggest investment bank rode a record wave of M&A activity that has also boosted profit for other big US banks.
+NEW YORK: Goldman Sachs Group Inc reported a 66% surge in third-quarter earnings that swept past expectations on Friday, as Wall Street's biggest investment bank rode a record wave of M&A activity that has also boosted profit for other big U.S. banks.

 Net earnings applicable to common shareholders rose to $5.28 billion in the quarter ended Sept.
 30, from $3.23 billion a year ago.